POSTPONED IN 2021

 TIP #2: Taking your pet with you can be lots of fun, and a good way to see if your pooch likes the food samples before you buy a giant new bag of organic, vegan and gluten-free gourmet dog food.
 On the other hand, shopping and browsing with your dog can also have its challenges.

 TIP #5: Watch where you step!
-There are lots of little dogs walking around, so be careful not to step on one.
-Also, not all dogs are used to being in big industrial buildings for extended periods of time, and very few of them know how to use the restrooms.
-Accidents do happen!
+There are lots of little dogs walking around, so be careful not to step on one (or something one accidently leaves behind).

-TIP #6: There is usually a charge for parking at Tradex ($7 in 2020), and, for short stays at least, parking is more often than not cheaper at the Abbotsford Airport next door.
-The hourly parking section at the airport is less than a 2-minute walk from the Tradex Centre and costs around $2 for the first hour and $1 for the second (up to a maximum of about 3 hours total).
+TIP #6: There is usually a charge for parking at Tradex (e.g., $7 in 2020).
+For short stays at least, parking is more often than not cheaper at the Abbotsford Airport next door (which is just a 2-minute walk away).

 For more details about the event see the Pet Lover Show website.